 What Happens If I Don’t Have a Will?

-Estate planning is for everyone, but unfortunately, not everyone has an estate plan.
-Therefore, it may be helpful to understand what happens when someone dies without a will.
-If you are thinking of getting a will or have a loved one who recently died without a will, an experienced estate planning and probate lawyer can provide valuable guidance.
+Estate planning is important for everyone, but many people never create an estate plan.
+Understanding what happens when someone dies without a will can help you make informed decisions for yourself and your family.
+If you are considering getting a Will—or if a loved one has recently passed without one—an experienced estate planning and probate lawyer can guide you through the process.

 Intestate Succession in Texas